-Like so many neocons, like—here come all the same names again—Bush43, Cheney, no doubt a bunch of Democrats, and that piece of work Bolton, Trump is a chickenhawk.
+Like so many neocons, like—here come all the same names again—Bush43, Cheney, no doubt a bunch of Democrats, and that piece of work Bolton, Trump is a chickenhawk, a paper tiger.
 None of these ever suffer the consequences of any of their decisions, especially military ones.
 Bolton is especially interesting.
 Rumor has it at night he dresses up like Wyatt Earp (a la mode Kevin Costner) and envisions himself in a shoot out, the toughest hombre in town.
 Afterwards he teases, combs, waxes, then fondles his moustache.

 It seems Trump will be speaking in front of the Lincoln Memorial.
 I’m more of Jefferson Memorial guy, myself, but both venues are good.